PackageDescription: FileOut30

 - These have been tested primarily for reading/writing complete packages/applications.
 Use for code fragments (e.g. differences between packages) may or may not work properly.

-VisualAge-compatible format is a format which can read and write VisualAge .app format files.
-This is primarily intended for filing out a complete Store package into a VisualAge application.
+VASmalltalk-compatible format is a format which can read and write VisualAge .app format files.
+This can file out a complete Store package into a VASmalltalk or VisualAge application.
 Namespace information will be removed, and as much package information as possible will be preserved.
-This format is tested against current versions of VisualAge, but should also work with little or no modification for older versions and for VisualWorks/ENVY code.
-It is also possible to file out a complete bundle with this format and get a single file which can recreate all of the component packages as applications.
-Note that this does not at the moment attempt to create configuration maps or version the resulting code.
+It is also possible to file out a complete bundle with this format and get a single file which can recreate all of the component packages as applications (note that this does not at the moment attempt to create configuration maps or version the resulting code).
+Smaller units - classes or methods - can also be filed-out.
+(This format has been tested against versions of VASmalltalk and VisualAge.
+It may also work with little or no modification for VisualWorks/ENVY code with the default

 Dolphin 4.0-compatible format is a format which is compatible with the .pac files of Dolphin Smalltalk.
 These files should be directly loadable into a Dolphin image as packages.